Growing Your Emotional Intelligence At Workplace to Become an Effective Employee

 Talk to Your Boss About Motivation

 In short, becoming an emotionally intelligent employee requires honest self-reflection, open and vulnerable conversations, and authentic efforts to change how you address complex and ever-changing emotions in the workplace.
-And the good news is, as you grow, your coworkers will notice the changes you’re making and your emotional intelligence might inspire them to reflect and transform, too!
+And the good news is, as you grow, your coworkers will notice the changes you’re making and your emotional intelligence at workplace might inspire them to reflect and transform, too!

 Featured Jobs on BioSpace